tytydraco/yessleep/out/I_Shouldnt_Have_Looked.md

 I'll update one last time before I...
 Do whatever needs to be done.

 Update: Oct 7th, 7:51 p.m
 I can't take it back, and I can't take it anymore.
-Something horrifying was unleashed in that place.
-Whatever was down there, in that dark corridor below the shack, that was found in a desolate location that doesn't seem to exist to anyone else.
+Something horrifying was unleashed from that place.
+Whatever was down there, in that dark corridor below the shack, that was found in a desolate location that doesn't seem to exist to anyone else, aside from myself and my best friend, whom was dead as fuck.

+It made me tear up, thinking of Jacob still sitting in that chair, cold and lifeless.
+And the same thing that drove him to madness and eventually his death is now becoming my living nightmare.
+My fate.

+The fact is something takes control of me at times, as it has before.
+The difference is I have memories of these moments that come in fragments.

+The pure malice I've felt in just a few seconds of these points of lucidity while still in this state...
+I can't describe.
+I feel as if I'm close to the worst possible point of no return, meaning harm to others or myself.
+I have to end this while I'm coherent enough to do so.

+More and more frequently I've been having blackouts, finding deep lacerations in symbols I've recognized in flashes during what can only be described as glimpses of the walls of hell

+I've been lucky enough to be able to document this shit storm via my phone, as it's my only outlet.
+That, and this platform.
+Who'd believe me otherwise?
+I'm pretty confident it's still too farfetched to pretty much anyone.

+I don't know if I even love anything anymore.
+I feel like a non-existent, yet still tormented being trapped within the walls of existence.
+Nothing makes sense.
+The face is everywhere.
+The distorted demonic replica of the face I was used to seeing every day.

+It enjoys my pain, it laughs at my torment.
+And it wants me to do horrible things...
+I can't let that happen.

+I'll post soon, if I can